FAQs: General Program & Enrollment

 Individual Learning Plans (ILPs) for students are developed in the spring (for current students) and summer prior to the start of the school year.
 At this time, students and parents meet with the assigned teacher(s) and develop the Individualized Learning Plan.
 The educational process is discussed and resources are selected to meet the specific needs of a student.

-Once a student is enrolled with BVA, families get access to BVA’s ILP website that includes all the approved curriculum options, courses, schedules, etc. Families complete documents on the website to make the initial selections of materials and courses that would best suit their student.
+Once a student is enrolled, families are contacted by the student’s assigned advisory teacher.
+Families then receive detailed information regarding pathway course options, course syllabi, course schedules and approved curriculum lists.
+Families complete documents to make the initial selections of materials and courses that would best suit their student.
 Once selected, they will complete a form to notify the student’s advisory teacher they are ready to meet.

-Each family will meet individually with a teacher to finalize curriculum choices, order materials and address unanswered questions.
+Each family will meet individually with a teacher to finalize learning pathways , order materials and address unanswered questions.
 Once the ILP meeting has occurred, students will begin receiving curriculum resources and technology via the mail.

 Every student in BVA is assigned an advisory teacher.
 The advisory teacher is the primary point of contact for families and students for school communication, questions, ILP planning, community building, etc. Advisory teachers are assigned by grade band and students remain with the same advisory teacher while within a grade band.
 Depending on the grade-level and the ILP subject-learning selections, students will have classes taught by subject-area teachers.